Ridmi0826/IT2234-P-/2025.03.19/Outputs/readme.md

-codes of the third day
+outputs of the codes in the third day